-The purpose of this document is to describe the data products produced by the Large Synoptic Survey Telescope (LSST).
+The purpose of this document is to describe the data products produced by Rubin Observatory's Legacy Survey of Space and Time (LSST).

-To a future LSST user, it should clarify what catalogs, image data, software, and services they can expect from LSST.
-To LSST builders, it provides direction on how to flow down the LSST System Requirements Document to system design, sizing, budget and schedule as they pertain to the data products.
+To a future Rubin/LSST user, it should clarify what data products, software and services they can expect.
+To Rubin/LSST builders, it provides direction on how to flow down the Rubin LSST System Requirements (LSR), LSE-29, to Data Management system design, sizing, budget and schedule as they pertain to the data products.